Heike13/Orando/Back/README.md

     mv sqitch.examples.conf sqitch.conf
    ```

+Remember : create a database and update squitch.conf document

 ## API doc
 This project uses Swagger as documentation for the REST API.
 It generate an interactive documentation wich can be navigable, to ease understandement of diferent endpoints from API